-If you’re serious about your website or blog, you have to take extra precautions to make hackers’ life difficult.
+If you’re serious about your website or blog, you have to take extra precautions to prevent that.
 You’re probably nodding your head at this point, but you aren’t sure how to tackle this.
 Well, I’ve got good news for you.
 It’s not that complicated.
-These seven simple steps will improve your website security significantly and help you sleep better at night 🙂
+These seven simple steps will make your website more secure and help you sleep better at night 🙂

 1. Keep your software up-to-date

-This is by far the most important security tip anyone can give you.
-Outdated themes, plugins, and WordPress version are the easiest targets for hackers.
-So just by doing regular software updates, you’re greatly reducing the chances of your website being hijacked by the bad guys.
+This is by far the most valuable security tip anyone can give you.
+Outdated themes, plugins, and WordPress versions are the easiest targets for hackers.
+By updating these regularly, you’re greatly reducing the chances of your website getting hijacked by the bad guys.

 2. Improve your password strength

-Weak passwords and usernames are vulnerable to “brute force attacks” where hackers use sophisticated software to guess your password.
-To protect against such attacks, passwords should be made of a combination of uppercase and lowercase letters, numbers, and special characters.
-They should be at least 10 characters long and should be changed on a regular basis.
+Weak passwords and usernames are vulnerable to brute force attacks where hackers use sophisticated software to guess your password.
+To protect against such attacks, passwords should be composed of a combination of uppercase and lowercase letters, numbers, and special characters.
+They should be at least ten characters long and should be changed regularly.

 How to change your WordPress admin password?

-In the admin area, go to Users and select the user you’d like to edit.
-Scroll down to the New Password section and click on Generate Password.
-A password will be generated automatically, but you can change it to anything you like.
-WordPress will indicate the strength of your password so make sure it’s strong enough!
-Click the Update User button on the bottom of the page to save it.
+In the admin area, go to Users and select a user from the list.
+Scroll down to Account Management and click on Generate Password.
+The system will generate a new password automatically.
+You can keep using this one or change it to anything you like.
+WordPress will indicate the strength of your password, so make sure it’s strong enough!
+Click the Update Profile button at the bottom of the page to save it.

 3. Change the admin login page URL

-Most of the times hackers will try to gain access to a WordPress website by targeting the default admin area login page (www.yoursite.com/wp-admin/).
+More often than not, hackers will try to gain access to a WordPress website by targeting the default admin login page (www.yoursite.com/wp-admin/).
 If you change this default URL, you will effectively protect your site against all such threats.

-This can be a very technical task, but luckily there are many plugins that help us achieve that without any programming knowledge.
-We have been using All In One WP Security & Firewall which is a free, comprehensive security plugin that’s super easy to use.
+This can be a very technical task, but luckily there are plugins to do that for us.
+We have been using All In One WP Security & Firewall, which is a free, comprehensive security plugin that’s very easy to use.

 Install and activate the plugin, go to WP Security > Brute Force and change the login page URL to anything you like.
-Now your default login URL won’t work anymore, so next time you log in you will have to use your new URL instead.
+Now your default login page URL won’t work anymore, so the next time you log in, you will have to use your new URL instead.